VirgilSecurity/virgil-e3kit-js/README.md

 ]);

 const encryptedMsg = await eThree.encrypt('Send you my sensitive information!', receiversPublicKeys);
-const decryptedMsg = await eThree.decrypt(encryptedMsg, senderPublicKeys;
+const decryptedMsg = await eThree.decrypt(encryptedMsg, senderPublicKeys);
-// we decrypt the message and check that it really sent by "alex@myapp.com"
+// we decrypt the message and check that it is sent by "alex@myapp.com"

 ```
 You can find more examples [in examples folder](example) and https://e3kit.readme.io.